-A broader literature also bounds performance in nonstationary and online optimization through dynamic regret or excess-risk budgets \citep{Zhao2024}, while information-theoretic analyses of adaptive learning express related limits in terms of mutual-information accumulation between data and model parameters~\citep{russo2016,xu2017}.
+Information-theoretic analyses of adaptive learning express related limits in terms of mutual-information accumulation between data and model parameters~\citep{russo2016,xu2017}.
 In statistical physics, learning has been interpreted as a thermodynamic process in which information gain is constrained by entropy production \citep{Still2012,Goldt2017,ortega2013thermodynamics}.
-All of these perspectives describe some notion of limited information flow, but they do so with external metrics or equilibrium arguments rather than an intrinsic geometric invariant.
+All of these perspectives describe limited information flow, but they do so with external metrics or equilibrium arguments rather than an intrinsic geometric surrogate tied to Fisher motion.

-The reproducibility budget $C_T$ provides such an invariant.
-It measures the total Fisher-- Rao path length of the coupled learner–environment trajectory, bringing variation budgets, information-based stability, and thermodynamic perspectives into a common geometric viewpoint.
-Classical $O(T^{-1/2})$ generalization corresponds to the zero-motion limit, while the $O(C_T/T)$ term quantifies the finite amount of information geometry that can be traversed before reproducibility fails.
-In this sense, $C_T$ places the separate notions of variation, feedback, and information accumulation within a single statistical geometry of drift.
+Finally, the geometric ingredients we use---Fisher information as the canonical invariant metric and the local quadratic expansion of KL---are classical in information geometry \citep{cencov1982,AmariNagaoka2000,Amari2016}.
+A related line of work uses this geometry primarily to motivate \emph{algorithms} (e.g., natural-gradient or Riemannian preconditioning) and adaptive learning dynamics, including in nonstationary or changing environments \citep{Amari2019,Murata2002}.
+Our focus is different.
+Rather than parameter space, we use it to quantify \emph{intrinsic motion of the data-generating law} and to derive nonasymptotic prequential reproducibility limits governed by the drift \emph{rate} $C_T/T$, including a matching lower bound showing sharpness of the drift-rate dependence for the prequential reproducibility gap itself.
+Section~\ref{sec:observable_footprints} further adds an observability principle which isolates what can and cannot be inferred about intrinsic drift from partial observations.